Chris Drury: Personal life

 Drury's older brother, Ted, played professional hockey in the NHL for six different teams between 1989 and 2001.
+His nephew, Jack, currently plays professional hockey for the Colorado Avalanche.

 In the late 2000s, Drury, along with partners Ken Martin, Paul Coniglio, and Cody Lee, purchased Colony Grill in Stamford, Connecticut, a pizza tavern established in 1935.
 Since the purchase, the group has opened four more locations throughout southwestern Connecticut and New York, including Fairfield, Connecticut, near where Drury played high school hockey at Fairfield Prep.
+Locations have also been opened in the Tampa Bay area of Florida, Maryland, and Virginia.